2007 AFF Championship: Qualification

-The qualifying round for the lower ranked teams in Southeast Asia was held in Bacolod, Philippines from 12–20 November 2006.
+The qualifying round for the lower ranked teams in Southeast Asia was held in Bacolod, Philippines from 12 to 20 November 2006.
 It was played in a single round-robin format with the top two teams advancing to the finals.
 This was the first time since 1998 where a qualification tournament was held.

 Six teams as qualified directly to the finals.

 Two teams qualified via the qualification tournament.